 These records must indicate the financial affairs of the company, with reasonable accuracy, at any specific point in time.

-Companies in Cyprus need to pay an annual fee of 350 euro (420 USD) by the 30th of June annually.
+Companies in Cyprus need to pay an annual fee of 350 euros (420 USD) by the 30th of June annually.

 Moreover, companies failing to comply will have to pay late charges.
-These charges equal an additional 10% and 30% of the original fee, depending on the date from the deadline.
+These charges equal an additional 10% and 30% of the original fee, depending on the date of the deadline.

 Holding an annual general meeting is also a requirement for businesses in Cyprus.
-If you have no direction of what to do in the meeting, read our guideline of Annual General Meeting In Cyprus – How To Handle It Properly for practical information.
+If you have no direction regarding what to do in the meeting, read our guidelines for Annual General Meeting In Cyprus – How To Handle It Properly for practical information.

 Doing business in Cyprus is a significant undertaking, but when handled properly it will bring countless rewards.